whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ```

 Next we have to store all child nodes in an array and render it with the
 folder.
-After rendered the folder the array should be empty to reuse it
+After rendered the folder, the array should be empty to reuse it
 for the next folder.

 ```tsx